ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 unfortunately means that the service itself shouldn't be running on *frontend* nodes.

+`use_proxy_protocol`: When true, enable the HAProxy proxy protocol for the service, to propagate the original client IP to the backends.

 #### Other endpoints

 Other endpoints are used when the service runs their own reverse